neerajsawant04/elocker/README.md

 ### Prerequisites
 - [Node.js](https://nodejs.org/) installed on your machine
 - An AWS account with S3 permissions
-- Basic knowledge of JavaScript and Node.js
+- Basic knowledge of JavaScript/Typescript and Node.js

 ### Installation
 1. Clone the repository: